Ph0rkoz/BatteryUtils/ReadMe.md

 You no longer have to install buggy Lenovo spyware that doesn't even work in the end.
 It may need the power management driver but that's it.

-Run from a  task at windows startup: batteryutils.exe [stop charge] [start charge] e.g. battryutils.exe 80 20
+Run from a  task at windows startup: batteryutils.exe [stop charge] [start charge] e.g. batteryutils.exe 80 20

-On my thinkpad it holds until you pull out the battery.
+On my thinkpad it holds until you remove the battery.

 Thanks to all developers: Anyone else, feel free to contribute.
 Here's to the hope we won't all have to look through years old posts for basic functionality.